wonas2dosgwr3/measurevaluenotmoney/README.md

 ## ***Many men would rather have plain fare at home than live on the fat of the land in other people's houses."***
 [formatting added]
 ## ***- <ins>FABLES OF AESOP</ins>.
 620 - 564 BC?
 S. A. Handford translation, 1954***

+measure value (fruits of toil) because ... ... every inch ...

+"TREASURE TROVE

+A farmer who was dying wanted his sons to become good agriculturists.
+He summoned them and said: ' ...
+You must search for what I have hidden in the vineyard.
+You will find there all I have to give you.'
+They thought there was a treasure buried somewhere in the vineyard, and after their father was dead they dug every inch of the soil.
+There was no hidden treasure to be found; but the vines were so well dug that they yielded a bumper crop.
+     This story teaches us that the fruits of toil are man's best treasure."  - FABLES OF AESOP.
+620 - 564 BC?
+S. A. Handford translation, 1954
+- FABLES OF AESOP.
+620 - 564 BC?
+S. A. Handford translation, 1954